What are the different types of support available at Becket for my child?

 - arrangements for pupils with visual impairment

 You may be asked to give permission for your child to be referred to a specialist professional e.g. Educational Psychologist.
 This will help the school and you to understand your child’s needs better and so support them more effectively.

 The specialist may work directly with you and your child and may make recommendations on support strategies to be used at home and school.

 Specific individual support

+For some children, a part-time timetable may be a short-term, appropriate provision.
 This is suggested only in extreme circumstances with the support of the parents/carers, the Educational Psychologist and advice from the LA.
-In these circumstances, part-time schooling is time-limited, subject to regular review and a reintegration plan in place.
+Part-time schooling is always time-limited, subject to regular review and a reintegration plan in place.